A modified method of distributing state revenue to local public school districts will have little impact on school quality.

 In the run-up to voting for the new Mississippi Uniform Per Student Funding Formula Act of 2018, which included hiring and then partially ignoring a big-name national school funding consultant, transparency was pledged.
 There were hearings last year, but superintendents, in the aftermath of the hurry-up vote, pointed out they nor their representatives had time to calculate the impact on local schools.
 No matter, said others.
 This is what the leadership wants, so we deliver.

-Quizzed about whether the new approach was better than MAEP, Education Chairman Rep. Richard Bennett, R-Long Beach, who was appointed four weeks ago, was quoted as saying, “I have not studied or looked at MAEP and I do not want to pretend to even understand it.
+Quizzed about whether the new approach was better that MAEP, Education Chairman Rep. Richard Bennett, R-Long Beach, who was appointed four weeks ago, was quoted as saying, “I have not studied or looked at MAEP and I do not want to pretend to even understand it.
 I don’t think many people do.”